Problem · Hong Kong capital rerouting to the US

 What the fix actually looks like.

 • Rebuild the proof stack for the US peer set.
 Hong Kong references stay in the home materials.
 US-facing materials lead with US-category peer-set references, US customer positions, US co-investment relationships, and US-side independent verification.
-Where US references do not yet exist, a deliberate set of US pilot positions, US advisory relationships, or US-tier endorsements is built into the frame so the American reader has something to evaluate.
+Where US references do not yet exist, a deliberate set of US pilot positions, US specialist relationships, or US-tier endorsements is built into the frame so the American buyer has something to evaluate.

 How engagements start